Sam Bashakevitz (They / Them)

 Sophia Gulley (She / Her)

-Kyle J Lawrence is a Denver based actor, teaching artist and musician.
-He is thrilled to be returning to Bowls with the Bard, having previously been seen as a Swing in As You Like It.
-Other recent credits include The Tempest, Richard II, King Lear, Much Ado About Nothing (Colorado Shakespeare Festival), Charlotte’s Web (Denver Children’s Theatre), and The Inheritance (Vintage Theatre)
+Kyle J. Lawrence is a Denver based cat dad, actor, teaching artist and musician.
+He is thrilled to be returning for his third show with Bowls with the Bard, having previously been seen in Macbeth and As You Like It.
+Other credits include: Tempest, Richard II, Much Ado About Nothing, King Lear, Two Gentlemen of Verona, The Book of Will, The Alchemist (Colorado Shakespeare Festival), A Midsummer Night’s Dream (Agenda Theatre), The Inheritance (Vintage Theatre)

 Stephanie Saltis (She / Her)

-Stephanie Saltis is excited to make her debut with Bowls with the Bard.
-Other credits include the Sala Project as Alma (Theatre Artibus) Shakespeare in the Parking Lot as Juliet, Hermia, Puck and Quince (DCPA), Local Lab 12 & 14 (Local Theatre Company) Tomas and the Library Lady as Josefa/Enrique (Denver Children’s Theatre), None of the Above as Jamie (Bailey Theatre Company), Charlotte’s Web as Goose (U/S Wilbur – performed) and Belmira in The River Bride (Arvada Center), Countess Andrenyi in Murder on the Orient Express, Georgia in Blackademics (Vintage Theatre), Cecily in The Importance of Being Earnest (Breckenridge Backstage/BETC/Clover and Bee), as well as the CSF Education Tour and roles in A Midsummer Night’s Dream, The Odyssey, and Pericles at the Colorado Shakespeare Festival.
+Stephanie Saltis is excited to be back with Bowls with the Bard after doing Macbeth as Witch 1/Malcom and Lennox.
+Other credits include the Sala Project as Alma (Theatre Artibus); Shakespeare in the Parking Lot as Juliet, Hermia, Puck and Quince (DCPA); Local Lab 12 & 14 (Local Theatre Company); Tomas and the Library Lady as Josefa/Enrique (Denver Children’s Theatre); None of the Above as Jamie (Bailey Theatre Company); Charlotte’s Web as Goose (U/S Wilbur – performed) and Belmira in The River Bride (Arvada Center); Countess Andrenyi in Murder on the Orient Express, Georgia in Blackademics (Vintage Theatre); Cecily in The Importance of Being Earnest (Breckenridge Backstage/BETC/Clover and Bee); as well as the CSF Education Tour and roles in A Midsummer Night’s Dream, The Odyssey, and Pericles at the Colorado Shakespeare Festival.
 She holds a BFA in Acting.

 Meet